facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 2. Configure the component so that **Codegen** can create the shared code and it can be added as a dependency for an app.
 3. Write the required native code.

 Once these steps are done, the component is ready to be consumed by an app.
-The guide shows how to add it to an app, leveraging _autolinking_, and how to reference it from the JavaScript code.
+The guide shows how to add it to an app by leveraging _autolinking_, and how to reference it from the JavaScript code.

 ## 1. Folder Setup

-In order to keep the component decoupled from the app, it's a good idea to define the module separately from the app, and then add it as a dependency to your app later.
+In order to keep the component decoupled from the app, it's a good idea to define the module separately from the app and then add it as a dependency to your app later.
 This is also what you'll do for writing Fabric Component that can be released as open-source libraries later.

 For this guide, you are going to create a Fabric Component that centers some text on the screen.

 Create a new folder at the same level of the app and call it `RTNCenteredText`.

-In this folder, create three subfolders: `js`, `ios` and `android`.
+In this folder, create three subfolders: `js`, `ios`, and `android`.

 The final result should look like this: